15 Inspiring UK Staycation Ideas For Your 2022 Family Holiday

 Continue your scenic drive north and visit Glencoe, admiring the rolling hills as you go.
 Discover The Three Sisters, where you can walk one of the trails or admire it from the viewpoint.
 Nearby you can have a delicious lunch surrounded by greenery at the Clachaig Inn.

-If you’re a Harry Potter lover, just across the road is the site where they filmed Hagrid’s Hut scenes.
+If you’re a Harry Potter lover looking for Harry Potter experiences, just across the road is the site where they filmed Hagrid’s Hut scenes.
 Of course, you should not miss the Glenfinnan Viaduct, and watch the Jacobite Steam Train (The Hogwarts Express) glide over the Viaduct.
 It is not just kids that will feel excited about this experience!

 There’s one thing for certain, no one in the family will be bored on this UK staycation.